biojava/biojava.github.io/wiki/BioJava:PhyloSOC07_doc.md

 This pruning process converts the newly added common ancestor into a terminal node on a tree of reduced size.
 At each stage in the process two terminal nodes are replaced by one new node.
-The process is complete when two nodes remain, separated by a single branch. (from wikipedia)''
+The process is complete when two nodes remain, separated by a single branch. (from wikipedia)*

 Here is the actual step for the implementation.